Finding a Home

 If you’re looking to buy straight away, contact the estate agents to get an idea of the range of properties available.

-This is the fee payable to the States of Alderney that is a percentage of the realty price of the property being purchased.
-Document duty is payable on all property transactions, unless an exception applies
+This is the fee payable to the States of Alderney and is a percentage of the realty price of the property being purchased.
+Document duty is payable on all property transactions.
+These duties are paid by the purchaser on completion:

 Thanks to Alderney’s low crime rate, insurance costs are pretty low.
 The island has several insurance specialists who can help with home and contents insurance.